 What is Parmigiano Reggiano?

-Why our Parmigiano Reggiano is special
+What makes our Parmigiano Reggiano special?

 Each year, we visit northern Italy and select wheels based on the flavor profile we believe is best — intense and complex, with nutty, sweet, grassy, creamy and fruity flavors.
 We buy from just a handful of producers that we know personally.